robinrendle/robinrendle.com/src/pages/notes/an-ode-to-css-tricks.md

 >
 > [...]
 The site and content is staying right here.
 DigitalOcean is committed to continuing to produce high-quality content on front-end development and tending to the trove of content that exists here already.

 I’ve already said goodbye in this week’s newsletter, but I think it’s the right time to celebrate CSS-Tricks and everything that Chris has done for the web community over the years.
-Because I can’t think of another resource that I’ve grown up with, or any other website that’s continued to be such an important part of my life.
+Because I can’t think of another website that I’ve grown up with that’s continued to be such an important part of my life.

 Whenever I’ve been stuck on a front-end problem or whenever I hit a snag with something, there is an almost 100% chance that Chris would’ve already written about the problem and the 18 different solutions to it.
 Or the answer would’ve been found in one of CSS-Tricks’ enormous and highly detailed guides.
 But solving my front-end problems has only been way way in which CSS-Tricks was important to me.